Lynsey has amassed a collection of tattoos and piercings over the last decade. Her body modification tips are based on personal experience.

 This is for anyone who wants to know the answers to all the silly questions about tattoos that they have wanted to ask over the years.

 Yes, they are silly questions.
-Or, rather, they are asked in a silly way.
-Most of these questions, when directed to someone with tattoos (particularly if you have none) can make you appear to be a condescending A... yeah I wont say it here...
+Most of these questions, when directed to someone with tattoos (particularly if you have none) can make you appear to be a condescending a******.
+Yeah, I won't say it here.

-I would like to say that I can stay as articulate when I get asked these questions in normal scenarios.
-I can't say I have much patience when they are asked- unless by children, because they are asking out of genuine curiosity, not because they are trying to be superior or judgemental.
+When asked these questions in normal scenarios, I try to remain articulate, although I can't say I have much patience (unless the questions are asked by children, because they are asking out of genuine curiosity, not because they are trying to be superior or judgmental).

-Either way, read on for some cynicism and a touch of humour as I answer these questions the way I hope I'd remember to when I am actually asked...
+Either way, read on for some cynicism and a touch of humour as I answer these questions the way I hope I remember to when I am actually asked.

-1- Will You Regret That When You're Older?
+1. Will You Regret Your Tattoo When You're Older?

 Finally, I can only surmise that by the time I have retired, I may very well be bored of my tattoo designs.
 However, that can also be said about many other parts of my body.
 I can also expect to be sick and tired of my spare tyres as well as my wrinkles by that time!

-2- What Will You Look Like When You're Older?
+2. What Will That Tattoo Look Like When You're Older?

 One further thing I will point out is that your tattoo method can determine how painful it is, as well as the location of the tattoo that you want.
 I have had the majority of my tattoos done with a machine, and one traditional Japanese tattoo, which I fell asleep during, so I would definitely say the traditional method isn't as painful.

 4. What Do Your Parents Think of Your Tattoos?